IsaacTieu/ColorWatch/README.md

 - `Webhook URL`: Specifies the webhook to send Microsoft Teams notifications to.
 Webhooks can be created with this [tutorial.](https://www.datacamp.com/tutorial/how-to-send-microsoft-teams-messages-with-python)
   Example: `false` for no Microsoft Teams message to be sent.

 - `Select Region of Interest (ROI)`: Press this button to select a ROI.
 This can be done by holding down left click on the mouse and dragging across the screen.
+Once finished, press and hold `q` to exit.

 ### Second Screen

 - `(R/G/B) Value Change`: This represents the R/G/B value change to be detected for each value.
 These values range from 0-255, so smaller values will detect smaller changes.
   Example: `256' for no R/G/B value change to be detected.

 - `Start Live Monitoring`: Press this button to start the live monitoring.
+Once finished, press and hold `q` to exit.

 ### Third Screen